jpluben/jpluben.github.io/projects/project-1.md

   <img class="ui image" src="../images/Project 3 Game Over.png">
 </div>

-For our final project in ICS 111, we were tasked to create a game using Java.
+For our final project in ICS 111, we were tasked with creating a game using Java.
 Our team of three decided on creating a simple top-down asteroid shooting game.
 I was tasked with coding the movement for the ship, bullets, and asteroids, along with the hit detection for those objects.
 This project was one of the firsts where I worked with a group for coding.

 A demo of the game can be seen linked here on <a href="https://youtu.be/kBpOlnwq6TI">Youtube</a>